sifank/PowerStarFocus/README.md

-# Power*Star
+# Power*Star-Focus
-INDI drivers for Greg's Power*Star, also known as FeatherTouch Power*Star
+INDI driver for Greg's Power*Star Focuser, also known as FeatherTouch Power*Star

+This is one of three INDI drivers (Focuser, Power, Weather)

 REQUIRES:
 INDI-core